 Findings from the Sina Hospital in Tehran, Iran

-In a preprint (not yet peer reviewed) publication, Maghbooli et al. present the results from a study in which they analyzed hospital medical records from patients hospitalized with COVID-19 (part of their COVID-19 prospective patient registry).
+In a recently published study, Maghbooli et al. present the results from a study in which they analyzed hospital medical records from patients hospitalized with COVID-19 (part of their COVID-19 prospective patient registry).
 They found that vitamin D levels over 30 ng/ml (75 nmol/L) were associated with better clinical outcomes.

 Of the 235 patients hospitalized with a diagnosis of COVID-19 and 25(OH)D measurement at the time of hospitalization:

 - The average age of patients was 58.7 years

 - 61% were male

 - Average BMI was 27 (Overweight)

 - The average length of stay in hospital was 6 days